selcukercan/Software/catkin_ws/src/05-teleop/calibration/README.md

 use local_env.sh which sets the DUCKIEFLEET_ROOT to the default location.
 Make sure to include your calibration folder at DUCKIEFLEET_ROOT.

+Install the lastest version of the scipy, as the code uses `ivp_solver` that is introduced in scipy version v1.2.0

 This package is an automatic wheels calibration procedure.